Charged particle motion and radiation in strong electromagnetic fields: Theory of strong electromagnetic fields

 The introduction of the photon mass leads to the energy conservation equation having two solutions, first, the usual Compton one, and, second, corresponding to the Cherenkov radiation.
 Thus, kinematic considerations reveal that the emission of a photon by an electron in a strong electromagnetic field is described by a synergic Cherenkov-Compton process \cite{bulanov.prd.2019}.
 The estimates show that for a 10 PW laser pulse electrons with an energy more than 10 GeV are needed to observe Cherenkov photons.

 \paragraph{Fully nonperturbative QED} In most cases considered above, as well as in the cited literature, the radiative corrections are either negligible, or their contribution is much smaller than that of the tree level diagrams.
 However, in extremely strong electromagnetic fields, characterized by $\chi\gg 1$, this hierarchy is no longer valid.
-According to the Ritus-Narozhny conjecture \cite{ritus.jslr.1985,narozhny.prd.1980}, the parameter of the SFQED dressed loop expansion is $\alpha\chi^{2/3}$ (see \cref{fig:RadiativeCorrections}).
+According to the Ritus-Narozhny conjecture \cite{ritus.jslr.1985,narozhny.prd.1980}, the parameter of the SFQED dressed loop expansion is $\alpha\chi^{2/3}$ (see \cref{fig:RadCor}).
 This means that at $\alpha\chi^{2/3}>1$ each order of the radiative corrections can no longer be considered small compared to the previous one.
 So the dressed loop expansion fails and the existing theoretical framework can no longer be used in this case.
-Moreover, these results question the applicability of the QED-PIC method, since it is based upon a separation of time-scales: the formation time for quantum processes should be very short when compared to classical propagation time between incoherent quantum events.
+Moreover, these results question the applicability of the {semiclassical methodology used in, e.g., QED-PIC simulations (see \cref{sec:Numerics})}, since they are based upon a separation of time-scales: the formation time for quantum processes should be very short when compared to classical propagation time between incoherent quantum events.
 However, calculations (for constant crossed fields) show that in extremely strong fields, $\chi \gg1 $, the mean free paths for electrons and photons are on the order of the Compton wavelength $\lambdabar_C \sim 1/m$ for $\alpha\chi^{2/3} \sim 1$.
-Of course, the concept of a classical particle and thus classical motion has no meaning on the Compton scale, seriously challenging the applicability of QED-PIC at extreme field strengths \cite{fedotov.jpcs.2017}.
+Of course, the concept of a classical particle and thus classical motion has no meaning on the Compton scale, seriously challenging the applicability of QED-PIC at extreme field strengths \cite{fedotov.jpcs.2017}. {Experimental configurations that have been proposed to reach such extreme conditions include collisions of dense lepton bunches~\cite{yakimenko.prl.2019}, electron beams and high-intensity lasers~\cite{blackburn.njp.2019,baumann.scirep.2019}, and electron beams and aligned crystals~\cite{dipiazza.prl.2020}.}

 The above mentioned calculations were performed in the constant crossed field, which is widely used in QED-PIC, when the separation of scales is assumed to be valid.
 It was noted in Refs. \cite{ritus.ap.1972,ritus.jslr.1985} that in the case of an alternating field a logarithmic behaviour, more typical for QED processes should take place.
 More detailed consideration of this problem was carried out in \cite{ilderton.prd.2019, podszus.prd.2019}, where a detailed study of the behaviour of Compton and Breit-Wheeler processes in pulsed EM fields in the limit of $\chi\rightarrow \infty$ was carried out.
 However, the limit $\chi\rightarrow \infty$ is the combination of particle energy and field strength, whereas the probability of the process is the function of energy and field strength separately.
 That is why one needs to distinguish the cases when $\chi\rightarrow \infty$ because of $\gamma\rightarrow\infty$ from $a\rightarrow\infty$: